S3cur3Th1sSh1t/S3cur3Th1sSh1t.github.io/_posts/2020-12-15-Phish-password-protected-Excel-files.md

 layout: "post"
 ---

 This post will cover a little Excel Macro project by <a href="https://twitter.com/0x23353435">@0x23353435</a> and me.
 It was made during an engagement at a customers environment.
-They were using password a protected Excel-file as password manager.
+They were using a password protected Excel-file as password manager.
 This post will show how to attack such szenarios and why people should not use this method for password storage.

 ## Introduction

-Excel gives users the option of assigning a password to the sheet so that its protected from unauthorized access.
+Excel gives users the option of assigning a password to the sheet so that it is protected from unauthorized access.
 This can be done under the `File` -> `Info` -> `Protect Workbook` -> `Encrypt with Password` tab:

 <p align="center">
           <img src="/assets/posts/ExcelPhish/ProtectWorkbook.JPG">
 </p>

-If you find and open a password protected Excel-Sheet in it will look like this:
+If you find and open a password protected Excel-Sheet it will look like this:

 <p align="center">
           <img src="/assets/posts/ExcelPhish/Protected.JPG">
 </p>

 0x23353435 and me were at a customers environment for an internal penetrationtest earlier this year.
 In order to make the criticality of the found vulnerabilities clear, we usually show the customer the worst case - if agreed.
 With the highest privileges, it is just a matter of time before the attacker reaches his given goal.
-We already archieved the goals from `Domain Administrator` to `Global Admin` for the Azure-Cloud and access to `protected networks`.
+We already achieved the goals from `Domain Administrator` to `Global Admin` for the Azure-Cloud and access to `protected networks`.
 However, we had not managed to gain access to the password manager of the internal IT.
 Accordingly, access to firewalls, switches, etc. was not yet ensured.
 However, we already found out that a password protected Excel-file is used for these passwords.
 It was located in the file servers network-share of the administrators team.
 Only group members of their team had read and write permissions here.
 We had some administrators credentials at this point so we also had write permissions on this share.
 Our first attempt to access the missing passwords took place using <a href="https://github.com/openwall/john/blob/bleeding-jumbo/run/office2john.py">office2john.py</a>.
 Getting a crackable hash from the protected Excel-file is as simple as follows:

 ```batch
 python office2john.py Protected.xlsx > Excelhash.txt